oze4/godaddygo/README.md

 <br />

 <small>Pull requests welcome!
-We would like to eventually support each GoDaddy API endpoint, not just domain/DNS related tasks</small>
+We would like to eventually support each GoDaddy Gateway endpoint, not just domain/DNS related tasks</small>

 ## Installation

  - `go get -u github.com/oze4/godaddygo`
- - See [here](https://developer.godaddygo.com/) for more on how to obtain an API key and API secret from GoDaddy (click 'API Keys')
+ - See [here](https://developer.godaddygo.com/) for more on how to obtain an Gateway key and Gateway secret from GoDaddy (click 'Gateway Keys')

 ## Getting Started